pyglet/pyglet/doc/programming_guide/rendering.rst

 =====================

 At the lowest level, pyglet uses OpenGL to draw graphics in program windows.
-The OpenGL interface is exposed via the :py:mod:`pyglet.gl` module (see :ref:`guide_gl`)
+The OpenGL interface is exposed via the :py:mod:`pyglet.graphics.api.gl` module (see :ref:`guide_gl`)

 ..
 Note::